EhsanGLB/helicityPP/README.md

 # helicityPP
-This is a post-processing for helicity based on foam-extend-4.1.
+This is a post-processing for helicity written based on foam-extend-4.1.

 ## Mathematical Relationships